Conciliation Resources: Fiji

-Conciliation Resources’ involvement in Fiji dates back to 1995, when it began working with the newly formed national group the Citizens’ Constitutional Forum (CCF).
-In recent years, the NGO has expanded its work to support other partners, including the Pacific Centre for Peacebuilding and Dialogue Fiji.
-It has contributed to a gradual shift in attitude towards dialogue as a means of resolving conflict, along with a greater understanding and acceptance of human rights, good governance and multiculturalism in Fiji.
-Furthermore, in supporting dialogue initiatives in Fiji, Conciliation Resources has helped build relationships between different ethnic and political groups, both at local and national level.
+The involvement of Conciliation Resources (CR) involvement in Fiji dates back to 1995, when it began working with the newly formed national group the Citizens' Constitutional Forum (CCF).
+CR also worked with the Pacific Centre for Peacebuilding and Dialogue Fiji.
+CR states that it contributed to a gradual shift in attitude towards dialogue as a means of resolving conflict, along with a greater understanding and acceptance of human rights, good governance and multiculturalism in Fiji.
+CR states that it helped build relationships between different ethnic and political groups in Fiji at local and national level.

-In August 2013, the Reverend Akuila Yabaki, Chief Executive Officer of CCF, on the partners in the region, received a sentence of three months imprisonment, suspended for twelve months, concerning the reprinting of an article quoting a 2011 report by the UK Law Society Charity, Fiji: The Rule of Law Lost, in which questions were raised over the impartiality of Fiji's judiciary.
-Responding to this sentence, Conciliation Resources expressed concern that the legal action could serve to curtail public debate and freedom of expression in the Pacific nation, whose government, at that moment, still had to announce a new constitution, replacing the one they abrogated in 2009.

-Mano River Union

-Since 2007, Conciliation Resources has been working with partner NGOs in the Mano River Union countries of Liberia, Sierra Leone and Guinea to facilitate dialogue between communities in the border regions and their governments to achieve improved governance, accountability and transparency.
-These countries in particular are linked not only by their common borders and ethnic groups but also by their history and conflicts, and Conciliation Resources’ work aim to improve the rights and needs of border communities.
-Lessons learnt from this work confirmed that many of the underlying causes which led to conflicts still present a number of serious challenges to the consolidation of peace in the region.
-Published in 2012, the Accord 23, Consolidating peace in Liberia and Sierra Leone, was focused on the Mano River Union.

 Funding

 Conciliation Resources receives funding support from a wide range of donors and publishes its latest audited accounts, in accordance with UK Charity Commission Regulations, on its website.

 Board of trustees

 Conciliation Resources’ board of trustees is composed of the following members: Diana Good, Jamille Jinnah, Liz Muir, Dorothee Hutter, Lucy Moore, Christine Cheng, Nesta Hatendi, Jo Kemp, George Graham, Tayyiba Bajwa, Andrew Peck.